DanielleDaly/milestone-project-3-python/README.md

     - To play the game, choose a number between 1 and 100
     - You have 5 chances to guess the target number"

-Screenshot of the Welcome Message displayed in the terminal
+Screenshot of the Welcome Message displayed in the terminal:

 <h3 align="center"><img src="readme-images/screenshot-welcome-message.png"></h3>